mantzas/blog/posts/20180314_parallelize_work_with_parwork.md

 ---
-title = "Parallelize work using parwork" description = "Parallelize work using the parwork package" keywords = ["parallel","go","fork-join"] categories = ["parallel","go","fork-join"] date = "2018-03-14T19:00:10+02:00"
+title: Parallelize work using parwork
+published: false
+tags: parallel, go, fork-join
+date: 20180314T19:00Z
+series: Go series
 ---

 In order to process a lot of work we have to parallelize work across all cores, and especially if it's CPU bound.